xenify-io/litepaper/README.md

 veXNF holders play an essential role in Xenify's long-term growth, and in return reap the benefits.
 For chains where XNF has been deployed, veXNF holders enjoy native tokens generated from swap fees across all supported EVM chains at the end of each cycle.
 As Xenify continues to broaden its reach, an increasing amount of swap volume is guaranteed, with users eager to benefit from a seamless swapping experience while earning XNF on every swap they make.
 Consequently, veXNF holders benefit from increased rewards!
 This equitable model establishes a virtuous cycle, guaranteeing every participant benefits in direct proportion to their engagement.

 In addition to swap fees, veXNF holders on chains where XNF has been deployed, will also earn native tokens at the end of each cycle generated from the burn fee.
-With XNF adopting the halving model and 50% of the daily mint reserved for those burning XEN or YSL, participating in the daily burn auction is one of the few means to securing a sizable XNF position.
+With XNF adopting the halving model and 50% of the daily mint reserved for those burning vXEN or YSL, participating in the daily burn auction is one of the few means to securing a sizable XNF position.
 As more users burn XEN and YSL to acquire XNF, not only do veXNF holders profit from increased rewards through the burn fee, but the ecosystem benefits through increased proliferation of XNF liquidity.
 This innovative burn cycle implementation creates another positive feedback loop, ensuring the entire ecosystem thrives through active user participation.

 Xenify's innovative staking model enables users to lock their XNF tokens for an opportunity to receive a steady stream of exceptional rewards in the form of native rewards.
 This distinctive rewards distribution model not only strengthens demand and value for XNF, but also serves as an added incentive for holders to lock their daily XNF distributions.
 This strategy has been integrated to encourage long-term engagement with the protocol, while cultivating an ever-expanding user base.